Edit

 }

-Take note of the principalId from the job's definition, which identifies your job's Managed Identity within Microsoft Entra ID and will be used in the next step to grant the Stream Analytics job access to the storage account.
+Take note of the principalId from the job's definition, which identifies your job's Managed Identity within Microsoft Entra ID and is used in the next step to grant the Stream Analytics job access to the storage account.

-3. Now that the job is created, see the Give the Stream Analytics job access to your storage account section of this article.
+3. Now that you created the job, see the Give the Stream Analytics job access to your storage account section of this article.

 Give the Stream Analytics job access to your storage account

-1. Container level access: this option gives the job access to a specific existing container.
+1. Container level access: This access level grants the job access to a specific existing container.

-2. Account level access: this option gives the job general access to the storage account, including the ability to create new containers.
+2. Account level access: This access level grants the job general access to the storage account, including the ability to create new containers.

-Unless you need the job to create containers on your behalf, you should choose Container level access since this option will grant the job the minimum level of access required.
-Both options are explained below for the Azure portal and the command-line.
+Unless you need the job to create containers, choose Container level access to grant the job the minimum level of access required.
+The following sections explain both options for the Azure portal and the command line.

 Note

-Due to global replication or caching latency, there may be a delay when permissions are revoked or granted.
-Changes should be reflected within 8 minutes.
+Due to global replication or caching latency, revoking or granting permissions might take some time.
+Changes should appear within eight minutes.

 Container level access

-1. Navigate to the container's configuration pane within your storage account.
+1. Go to the container's configuration pane in your storage account.

 2. Select Access control (IAM).